 There are two main reasons for using foil for cooking vegetables: retaining moisture and preventing them from falling through the grate.
 Grill mats are the solution for vegetables falling through the grate, grill mats.

 The mats are available in two styles, sheets, and mesh.
-While sheets are useful, we stick with mesh style grill mats to allow smoke and flames to get to the food while letting oils and excess juices free.
+While sheets are useful, we stick with mesh-style grill mats to allow smoke and flames to get to the food while letting oils and excess juices free.

-Mesh grill mats are easy to trim for custom sizes for small grills and smoker.
+Mesh grill mats are easy to trim for custom sizes for small grills and smokers.
 A good pair of kitchen shears will make easy work of getting your grill mat to a custom size.